BeeMORE at North Carolina State University

 Who Should Apply

 The BeeMORE program is open to all rising sophomore, junior, and senior undergraduate students enrolled in a university program leading to a baccalaureate degree.
 Applicants should have an interest in interdisciplinary research of importance to agriculture and STEM disciplines, preferably with future plans for graduate school or industry careers.
 Students from institutions other than NCSU are encouraged to apply, though there will be some slots available for NCSU students.
 Members of demographic groups that are underrepresented in sciences are especially encouraged to apply.
+Successful candidates must be US Citizens or Permanent Residents.

 How to Apply